Gissio/radpro/docs/field-guide.md

 ## What Types of Ionizing Radiation Are There?

-Ionizing radiation includes several types, each verying in energy, penetration ability, and interaction with matter:
+Ionizing radiation includes several types, each varying in energy, penetration ability, and interaction with matter:

 * **Gamma Rays (γ):** These are high-energy photons produced during nuclear decay.
 They are highly penetrating and require significant shielding, such as several centimeters of lead or meters of concrete.
 Their energy levels span from 100 keV to 8 MeV.
 * **X-Rays:** Similar to gamma rays but of lower energy, X-rays are less penetrating but still require substantial shielding.
 Their energy ranges from 100 eV to 100 keV.